Sujan30/Team-18-CS151-Term-Project-03-Code-Version-0.2-/ReadMe.md

 who did what:
 1. **Joel Jacob**: Worked on the Add Comments Page.
 2. **Sujan Nandikol Sunilkumar**: Help design the structure of the program
-3. **Zihao He**: Worked on the Edit Student Profiles Page.
-Clean and package all codes.
+3. **Zihao He**: Fix a BUG which convert multiple-line comment into single line comment.
 Confirm they works on different machine.

 # Version: 0.7
 who did what: